UNCW HRL Facebook

 To help eliminate the single-use bottles for this event, and to help all participants stay well hydrated, every volunteer will be given a reusable water bottle on Move-In Day however, we strongly encourage everyone to bring their own.
 Volunteers can refill their bottles at the hydration stations throughout the day, and are able to keep them for their own future use.
 These bottles are sponsored by Housing & Residence Life, UNCW Campus Dining, the UNCW Sustainability Committee, Port City Java, and Image Promotions.

 - Zero single-use plastic beverage bottles this move-in - compared to 8,400 bottles used in 2012.

 - Single-use untreated cone cups are biodegradable and recyclable

 - The info-graphic posters are made from a recyclable vinyl material

-- Hydration Stations are reusable for outdoor events and many Move-In to come
+- Hydration Stations are reusable for many Move-In to come

 - Providing reusable water bottles to help community reduce their use of single use plastic